Olrik-WP/TeslaHub/README.md

 - **Auth:** bcrypt + JWT with refresh tokens
 - **Deployment:** Docker multi-arch (amd64/arm64), Docker Compose

+## Credits

+TeslaHub works alongside [TeslaMate](https://github.com/teslamate-org/teslamate), which is licensed under the [GNU AGPLv3](https://github.com/teslamate-org/teslamate/blob/master/LICENSE).

+TeslaHub is an independent project and does not modify TeslaMate.
+It only reads TeslaMate data using a read-only database user.

 ## License

 [GNU AGPLv3](LICENSE) — Free and open-source.
 Modifications and network-deployed forks must remain open-source under the same license.